print "hi", then prompt

 you to express otherwise complex ideas very elegantly.

-my web browser and mail client are plugins for vim
+my web browser and mail client are plugins for vim. vim can be

 used for spreadsheets, pdf creation, website authoring, programming in